DIPlib/diplib/changelogs/diplib_next.md

   `dip.MeasurementTool.MeasurementObject` to `dip.Measurement.MeasurementObject`.
   They are the bindings to `dip::Measurement::IteratorFeature` and `dip::Measurement::IteratorObject` respectively.

-- The *CMake* option `PYTHON_EXECUTABLE` is no longer used, set `Python_EXECUTABLE` instead.
-The build script will, for the time being, copy the value of the former to the latter if the former is set but the latter isn't.

-- The *CMake* option `PYBIND11_PYTHON_VERSION` is no longer used.
-It was mentioned in the documentation, but probably never really worked.

-- Significantly improved the command to download *Bio-Formats*: `python -m diplib download_bioformats` now has an optional argument `-u` to force an update of the existing library, and another one to specify which verison to download.
-By default, it downloads whatever the latest version is, we no longer hard-code a specific version number.

 (See also changes to *DIPlib*.)

 ### Bug fixes